Order your UGC NET/SET Material copy (Paper-II only) today !

 When Biff asks Happy if he is content, Happy defiantly says that he is not.
 He says that he has his own apartment, a car, and plenty of woman, but is still lonely.
 Biff suggests that Happy come out west with him to buy a ranch.
 Happy claims that he dreams about ripping off his clothes in the store and boxing with his manager, for he can "outbox, outrun, and outlift anybody in that store," yet he has to take orders from them.

-Happy says that the women they went on a date with that night were gorgeous, but he gets disgusted with women: he keeps "knockin' them over" but it doesn't mean anything.
-Happy says that he wants someone with character, like his mother.
 Biff says that he thinks he may work for Bill Oliver, whom he worked for earlier in life.
 Biff worries that Bill will remember that he stole a carton of basketballs, and remembers that he quit because Bill was going to fire him.

-Act I (Loman Home, Past):
+Summary of Act I.3 (Loman Home, Past):

 As Happy and Biff toss the football around, Bernard enters.
 Bernard is worried because Biff has a state exam (Regents) the following week and has yet to study for them.
 Bernard heard that Mr. Birnbaum will fail Biff in his math class if he does not study, and reminds Biff that just because he has been accepted to UVA the high school does not have to graduate him.
 Willy tells Bernard not to be a pest, and Bernard leaves.
 Biff says that Bernard is "liked, but not well liked."
 Willy says that Bernard may get the best grades in school, but when he gets out in the business world people like Biff and Happy will be five times ahead of him.